[wpml_language_selector_widget]

 Cytotoxic Chemotherapy

 Before modern therapies, cytotoxic chemotherapy and platinum-based agents were the mainstays of treatment for advanced cSCC.
-These agents included cisplatin, bleomycin, interferon, 5-fluorouracil, and doxorubicin, with varied response rates and significant side effects such as nausea, emesis, and hematological toxicities.
+These agents included cisplatin, bleomycin, interferon, 5-fluorouracil, and doxorubicin, with varied response rates and significant side effects, such as nausea, emesis, and hematological toxicities.
 Combination with other modalities often confounded long-term efficacy data.1 The current guidelines recommend radiotherapy (RT) if surgery is not feasible, and multidisciplinary teams can consider concurrent systemic therapy in select cases (Table 1).2

 Targeted Therapy